FuelLabs/fuel-specs/specs/protocol/abi.md

 ### JSON ABI Spec

-It is a JSON object containing the following properties:
+The ABI of a contract is represented as a JSON object containing the following properties:

 - `"types`": an array describing all the _type declarations_ used (or transitively used) in the ABI.
 Each _type declaration_ is a JSON object that contains the following properties:
   - `"typeId"`: a unique integer ID.